braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/sms/best_practices/opt-ins.md

 ![][3]{: style="max-width:30%;"}

-Braze recommends that you also use the Braze [SMS double opt-in]({{site.baseurl}}/user_guide/message_building_by_channel/sms/keywords/sms_double_opt_in/) feature.
-This feature automatically works in conjunction with the in-app message phone number capture form, prompting users to confirm their intent after submitting their phone number via the form.
+Braze recommends that you also use the [SMS double opt-in]({{site.baseurl}}/user_guide/message_building_by_channel/sms/keywords/sms_double_opt_in/) feature.
+This feature automatically works with the in-app message phone number capture form, prompting users to confirm their intent after submitting their phone number via the form.

 ## Option 3: Sign-up flow